-Inertia is a property of a body that tends to preserve the state of the rest of a body when it is at rest or to maintain the motion of a body when it is in motion.
+Inertia is a property of a body that tends to preserve that body's state of rest when it is at rest or to maintain a body's motion when it is in motion.
 The mass of the body is a measure of its inertia.

 Two Parts of Newton's First Law of Motion

-A. Body at Rest
+Body at Rest

-B. Body in Motion
+Body in Motion

 As for the second part of Newton's first law of motion, consider a body in motion.
 This law says that the body will remain in uniform motion along a straight line.
-This means that it will move at a constant speed along a fixed direction unless it is acted upon by a net external force.
-The state of uniform motion can change in one of the three ways listed below.
+This means that it will move at a constant speed in a fixed direction unless it is acted upon by a net external force.
+The state of uniform motion can change in one of the three ways listed below:

-- The speed is changed, but the direction of the velocity remains constant
+- The speed is changed, but the direction of the velocity remains constant.

-- The direction of the velocity is changed while the speed remains constant
+- The direction of the velocity is changed, while the speed remains constant.

-- Both the magnitude and the direction of the velocity are changed
+- Both the magnitude and the direction of the velocity are changed.

 In Figure C, the force is neither parallel to the direction of the velocity nor perpendicular to it.
 Both the magnitude and the direction of the velocity are changed.

 2. Newton's Second Law of Motion (Law of Mass and Acceleration)

-The equation F = ma is probably the most used equation in mechanics.
+The equation F = ma is probably the most-used equation in mechanics.
 It states that the net force on a body is equal to the mass multiplied by the acceleration.
-The equation is valid, provided proper units are used for the force, the mass, and the acceleration.
+The equation is valid provided proper units are used for the force, the mass, and the acceleration.
 Both sides of the equation involve vector quantities.
 It is implied that they must have the same direction wherein the acceleration is the same direction as the applied force.
 Since the acceleration is in the same direction as the change in velocity, it follows that the change in velocity due to the applied force is also in the same direction as the force.

 The equation a = F/m says that the acceleration produced is proportional to the net force and inversely proportional to the mass.
 It can also be written as m = F/a.
 This equation says that the mass of a body is the ratio of the applied force to the corresponding acceleration.
-This is also the definition of the inertial mass in terms of two quantities which can be measured.
+This is also the definition of inertial mass in terms of the two quantities that can be measured.

 The second law says that the acceleration is in the same direction as the net force.
-By net force is meant the resultant of all the forces acting on the body.
-The figure above shows a body of mass m acted upon by three forces.
+By "net force" we mean the resultant of all the forces acting on the body.
+The figure above shows a body of mass (m) acted upon by three forces.
 The resultant of these forces is the net force on the body, and the acceleration produced will be along the direction of this resultant.

 3. Newton's Third Law of Motion

-Newton's third law of motion is not a law about motion but a law about forces.
-Newton's third law of motion means that, for every force applied, there is always an equal and opposite force.
+Newton's third law of motion posits that for every force applied, there is always an equal and opposite reaction.
 Or, if one body exerts a force on another, the second body exerts an equal and opposite force on the first.
-It is not possible to exert a force on a body unless that body reacts.
-The reaction exerted by the body is exactly equal to the force being applied to the body, neither a bit more nor a bit less.
+It is not possible to exert a force on a body without a reaction, and the reaction exerted by the body is exactly equal to the force being applied to the body, neither more nor less.

-c.
-A terrestrial body is falling toward the earth's surface.
+Figure C: A terrestrial body is falling toward the earth's surface.
 When the body falls, it is being attracted by the earth, or it is being pulled by the earth.
 Since we cannot see the motion of the earth, the possibility of a force acting on the earth does not occur to us.

-f.
-The third law is applied on a large scale to the sun-earth system.
-It was also shown by Newton that the earth is kept in its orbit around the sun by the attraction of the sun for the earth.
+Figure F: The third law is applied on a large scale to the sun-earth system.
+It was also shown by Newton that the earth is kept in its orbit around the sun by the attraction of the sun to the earth.
 At the same time, the earth also attracts the sun with an equal and opposite force.